syncfusion-content/javascript-docs/js/ComboBox/grouping.md

 ---
 layout: post
-title: Data binding in ComboBox widget for Syncfusion Essential JS
+title: Grouping in ComboBox widget for Syncfusion Essential JS
-description: Describes about the data binding in ComboBox widget for Syncfusion Essential JS
+description: Describes about the Grouping in ComboBox widget for Syncfusion Essential JS
 platform: js
 control: ComboBox
 documentation: ug